 - 6.1 The primary purpose of fire safety procedures (as with fire safety legislation) is the protection of people.
-Protection of property will normally follow on from such procedures, but is of secondary importance. - 6.2 Although fire precautions are mainly common sense, staff should understand what to look for and report any deficiencies to the Union's Chief Executive, through their Manager. - Departmental Managers will be considered fire wardens for the purposes of this policy and will receive training commensurate with that role and responsibility.
+Protection of property will normally follow on from such procedures, but is of secondary importance. - 6.2 Although fire precautions are mainly common sense, staff should understand what to look for and report any deficiencies to the Union's Operational Safety Manager, through their Manager.
+The Union's Operational Safety Manager is the General Manager. - Departmental Managers will be considered fire wardens for the purposes of this policy and will receive training commensurate with that role and responsibility.
 Those managers may select deputies from amongst their staff team as resolve adequate training with those individuals as above.